-Here are the general steps in the home buying process:
+These are the general steps during the home buying process:

-- Save up enough for a down payment, generally 20% of the home value.
+- Save up enough for a down payment, generally 20 percent of the home value.

-- Apply for pre-approval for a mortgage to know how much house you can afford.
+- Apply for pre-approval for a mortgage to know where you should cap your budget.

-- Once you find a place that you like, make an offer.
+- Once you find the perfect home, make an offer.

 - If the seller accepts your offer, sign a purchase agreement along with a non-refundable deposit.